alefore/weblog/ten-years-of-edge.md

 ### Futures in Const Objects

 You can store `const` views of `ListenableFutures` inside `const` structures.
-The producer will eventually give them a value, triggering consumers' execution When parts of an object are computed asynchronously, this allows customers to access each such part as soon as it is ready.
+The producer will eventually give them a value, triggering consumers' execution.
+When parts of an object are computed asynchronously, this allows customers to access each such part as soon as it is ready.